Service-Learning at Loyola

 Aaron Kaufman, community project manager for the Central Baltimore Partnership who helped support the project to restore buildings in Baltimore’s Harwood neighborhood, loves how community-led projects like this one connect and empower the community.
 “What I loved about this project is how people came together.
 It’s about making it happen and giving residents a voice who haven’t had one in the past.”

 Miller Roberts, who was president of the Harwood Community Association at the time of the project and applied for the grant that provided funding, points out that while this initiative was completely driven and led by the community, “being able to count on Loyola is key, because the students love to get involved in the community.”

 Loyola has supported its neighbors in Baltimore through a number of community-based programs, including:

 Loyola’s dedication to service-learning has been recognized widely and nationally

-- Ranked No. 14 for Service-Learning, Loyola is recognized in the top 1% of the 1,466 universities included in U.S. News & World Report’s 2022 Best Colleges guide for the category of service-learning in 2022 and ranked No. 17 among 1,500 universities considered for the 2023 guide
+- Ranked Nationally for Service-Learning Loyola was recognized in the top 1% of the 1,466 universities included in U.S. News & World Report’s Best Colleges guide for the category of service-learning in 2022 and ranked No. 17 among 1,500 universities considered for the 2023 guide

 - Honored with a Campus Compact Mid-Atlantic P20 Partnership Award for the York Road Initiative for demonstrating a community-based approach to learning, with equity and social justice at the forefront